Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 - An [Arduino Uno](https://fr.aliexpress.com/item/32848546164.html);
 - The [cheapest Game Boy serial cable you can find](https://fr.aliexpress.com/item/32698407220.html) as you will cut it. **Important note:** SIN and SOUT are crossed internally so never trust what wires you get.
 Use a multimeter to identify wires.
 Cross SIN and SOUT if the device does not work at the end;
-- If you want something on the neat side, you can use a [serial port breakout board](https://github.com/Palmr/gb-link-cable) instead of cutting/soldering a cable.
+- If you want something working first try, you can use a [serial port breakout board](https://github.com/Palmr/gb-link-cable) instead of cutting/soldering a cable.
 - If you want something blinking, you can wire an aditionnal fancy LED to D13 with a 200-1000 Ohm resistor in series.

 ## Pinout